graphic

 Fish pass/Weir removal

-provide a barrier to fish and reduce their migration upstream.
-Fish passes provide a shallow, alternative route for fish either alongside the weir or a separate channel diverting away from the main river.
+provide a barrier to fish migration up and down rivers.
+Fish ladders or bypasses provide a shallow, alternative route for fish either alongside the weir or as a separate channel diverting away from the main river.

-This is often the favoured option, however, not always possible, particularly if the weir is used for harnessing hydroelectric power.
+This is often the favoured option, however, not always possible, particularly if the weir is large or is used for harnessing hydroelectric power or the weir is used to carry pipes or forms part of river bank infrastructure,

-Fish migration is part of the Water Framework Directive (WFD) and indicates the ecological status of a watercourse.
-The Mersey Rivers Trust are undertaking a Fisheries Action Plan to allow free migration of fish and allow the return of salmon to the Mersey.
+Fish migration is part of the Water Framework Directive (WFD) and the presence of river barriers to migration affects the WFD ecological status of a watercourse.
+The Mersey Rivers Trust has a Fisheries Action Plan to work with partners to address river barriers to allow free migration of fish and allow the return of salmon and eel across our rivers.

 Electrofishing